ramp-shapes/ramp-shapes/README.md

 **rdfxjson** is a type construction language, specification and an implementation of mapping operations between RDF graphs and structured data types.

 ## Features
-**rdfxjson** introduces a language based on RDF which allows to describe runtime object interface with so-called "shapes".
+**rdfxjson** introduces a language based on RDF which allows to describe a runtime object interface with so-called "shapes".
 The shapes are basically types augumented with metadata to map them into RDF graph.
 Usage of such shapes allows to:

  * Map RDF graph data into JS objects.
  * Generate RDF quad/triple data from JS objects.
- * *(In the future)* Validate runtime object structure matches specified shape.
+ * *(In the future)* Validate that runtime object structure matches specified shape.
- * *(In the future)* Construct SPARQL query to fetch neccesary data for shape.
+ * *(In the future)* Construct SPARQL queries to fetch necessary data for given shapes.

 ## Example